No time to cook? Your guide to meal prep on a budget

 For dinner, try this easy recipe.

-Ingredients: chicken bouillon, hot water, ginger, spinach, jasmine rice, coconut milk, and chicken breasts
+Ingredients: chicken bouillon, hot water, ginger, spinach, jasmine rice, coconut milk, boneless chicken thighs, Kosher salt

 Instructions: